StarsoftAnalysis/brandysnap/README.markdown

     'Downloads' button on https://github.com/StarsoftAnalysis/brandysnap
     and unpack the files into a suitable directory on your computer.

-2. Make sure you've got rsync and the necessary Perl modules (see above).
+2. Make sure you've got rsync and the necessary Perl modules as described above.

-3. Use a text editor to create a configuration file -- refer to the user guide for details.
+3. Use a text editor to create a configuration file: refer to the user guide for details.

 4. Run the script, with a command something like this: